TerriaJS/TerriaMap/README.md

  gulp watch                                   # Build the site, and watch for changes.
  ```

-See the [wiki](https://github.com/NICTA/nationalmap/wiki) for more detailed information about National Map and how to build and run it.
+See the [wiki](https://github.com/NICTA/nationalmap/wiki) for more detailed information about Terria and how to build and run it.